Table of contents

 In broad strokes: In general, a reactivity rate under 10% will have to be optimized by changes in the content: message layout, block structure, information hierarchy, content, communication style...

 The conversion rate

-It is often complex to pull up these conversions directly in the routing tool.
-In this case, you'll have to open a nice Excel spreadsheet, import your campaign stats into it, and go get the number of conversions from another tool and fill in your Excel file 🙂
+It is often complex to get these conversions directly into the routing tool.
+In this case, you will have to open a nice Excel spreadsheet, import your campaign statistics and get the number of conversions in another tool and fill in your Excel file :-)

 In short, that's a lot of manipulation, that's maybe why this rate is not well followed.